Isle of the Dead (Tasmania): Location

 Isle of the Dead is an approximately 10,000 square metres (1 hectare) island within Carnarvon Bay at the northern tip of Point Puer on the Southern Tasman Peninsula in the Island State of Tasmania, Australia.
 It is approximately 98 km southeast of the state capital, Hobart.
 Driving from Hobart, via the Tasman Highway /A3, the Arthur Highway /A9 to Port Arthur Historic Site takes around 80 minutes.
 Isle of the Dead is approximately 700 m from Point Puer.
 It is 1.2 km (3/4 of a mile) from Mason Cove.
 It is only accessible by boat and Port Arthur Historic Site offers guided ferry tours to the island.

 Aboriginal shell midden

 Original inhabitants of this area were the Pydairrerme people, a band of the Oyster Bay tribe.
-Prior to the 1830s, local Aboriginals used the island to gather shellfish and camp.
+Prior to the 1830s, local Aboriginal people used the island to gather shellfish and camp.
 Isle of the Dead retains a large midden.
-The midden contains shells and the remains of campfires (charcoal and ash), evidence of past aboriginal people visiting the isle to gather shellfish and molluscs such as abalone and mussels.
+The midden contains shells and the remains of campfires (charcoal and ash), evidence of past Aboriginal people visiting the isle to gather shellfish and molluscs such as abalone and mussels.
 It is located under an overhanging cliff and rock platform, which was used for shelter.
-This midden is defined as an aboriginal relic and is protected under the Aboriginal Heritage Act 1975.
+This midden is defined as an Aboriginal relic and is protected under the Aboriginal Heritage Act 1975.